davepinch/pinchy.cc/collections/_fragments/we-are-the-actors-and-we-can-see-the-play.md

 ---
 title: "we are the actors and we can see the play"
-date: 2023-06-25
+date: 2023-07-30
-near:
+next:
-  - we are the actors and this is the narrative
+  - it is our choice to follow the script
 tags:
   - fragment
 ---